 The most common side effects of BRIVIACT in adults include:

 - nausea and vomiting

 These are not all the possible side effects of BRIVIACT.
 For more information, ask your healthcare provider or pharmacist.
 Tell your healthcare provider about any side effect that bothers you or that does not go away.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
-You may also report side effects to UCB, Inc. at UCBCares® (1-844-599-CARE ).
+You are encouraged to report negative side effects of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
+You may also report side effects to UCB, Inc. at UCBCares (1-844-599-CARE ).